decaffeinate/decaffeinate/docs/suggestions.md

 not be assigned yet.
 In some frameworks like Backbone, the `super` call does significant work, and you may need to rewrite some of your code to ensure that method bindings and field assignments are done before they are used.

+If you prefer, you can run decaffeinate with `--disable-babel-constructor-workaround` or `--disallow-invalid-constructors` to avoid generating the workaround code.

 # DS1XX: Common cleanup tasks